mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/polymorphism_encapsulation.md

 2. Duck Typing

 - form of polymorphism
-- informal way of classifying objects based on behaviour
+- informal way of classifying objects based on behaviourr
-- occurs when unrelated types of objects have the same behavior
+- When objects of different unrelated types are able to respond to the same method invocation

 Duck typing is a form of polymorphism.
 It is an informal way of classifying objects based on their behavior.
 It occurs when two or more than two different unrelated types of objects have the same behavior i.e. method with the same name, so these objects can be invoked with the same method name although these methods may have completely different implementations.
 Duck typing focuses on what an object can _do_ rather than what an object _is_.